siddik-web/vscode-joomla-4-snippets/README.md

-# vscode-joomla-4-snippets README
+# vscode-joomla-4-snippets

-Visual Studio Code Joomla 4 snippets.
+🚀 Supercharge your Joomla 4 development with "VSCode Joomla 4 Snippets"!
+Elevate your coding efficiency and unleash your creativity.
+Get ready to write Joomla code like a pro! 💡💻

 ## Features